-Our evaluation process for Reshape started at its final stage - since September 2021 the group has been at the same time developing the website for evaluation and preparing the project's evaluation.
+Our evaluation process for Reshape started at its final stage, during the last four months of the whole Reshape process, starting in the month leading up to its final conference and finalising when the final report was about to be delivered to the European Commission.
+During this period, our group has been at the same time developing the prototype's website for evaluation and preparing the Reshape project's evaluation.

 Our goal is to co-produce knowledge about the process we've been experiencing all together for the past 2 years.
 Evaluation is not an event or a method: it is considered as a transformative attitude towards change that is adopted as a collective state of mind.
-The idea is to go beyond the usual indicators to work on a 4D Fluxonomy Matrix based on fractal thinking, involving thinking about Cultural, Social, Environmental and Transactional dimensions of our project.
+The idea is to go beyond the usual indicators to work on a 4D Fluxonomy Matrix based on fractal thinking, involving thinking about Cultural, Social, Environmental and Transactional dimensions of the project.
 Main elements of the process:

-- Group formats with 2 variations: Focus Group and Workshops gathering groups of main actors of the Reshape Universe. - Interviews with main actors of the Reshape Universe (the online tool will be used to process the interviews). - Voluntary individual participation through the prototype's online tool, which features detailed presentation of the 4D methodology as well as questionnaire and a scalable surveying tool.
+- Group formats with 2 variations: Focus Group and Workshops gathering groups of main actors of Reshape Universe. - Interviews with main actors of Reshape Universe (online tool will be used to process the interviews). - Voluntary individual participation through the prototype's online tool, which features detailed presentation of the 4D methodology as well as questionnaire and a scalable surveying tool.

-Each of these steps are described in more detail in this report.
+Each of these steps are described in more detail in this report at the methodology annex.

-The methodology is based on 4D Fluxonomy theory developed by Lala Dehenzelin and on the evaluation prototype developed by the Fair Governance Evaluation sub-group in partnership with FARO - Learning Community during the RESHAPE process as one of its main tools.
+The methodology is based on 4D Fluxonomy theory developed by Lala Dehenzelin, who has contributed to the report and evaluation, and on the evaluation prototype developed by the Fair Governance Evaluation sub-group in partnership with FARO - Learning Community during the RESHAPE process as one of its main tools.